1996 Abkhazian parliamentary election

 Parliamentary elections were held in Abkhazia on 23 November 1996, with a second round on 7 December.
 There was also a simultaneous referendum held amongst Abkhazian Refugees.

 Background

 The election was held to replace the former Abkhaz Autonomous Republic's Supreme Soviet which had split during the Georgian-Abkhazian conflict in 1993 with 28 deputies continuing in Abkhazia as the Abkhaz Supreme Soviet.
 The remaining 24 formed a parliament in exile in Georgia.

 However, international organisations and the most important international political leaders declared that the election would be invalid.

 Electoral system

 The elections were held using the two-round system; candidates had to receive over 50% of the vote in the first round to be elected, otherwise a second round would be held.

-Voters could chose by crossing off all the names on the list of candidates that they didn't want to be the elected, except for the one they preferred.
+Voters could choose by crossing off all the names on the list of candidates that they didn't want to be the elected, except for the one they preferred.